Mandatory Documents and Notifications

 The Illinois General Assembly mandates that all Illinois public school districts that maintain websites post designated documents and notices for the public to access easily.
 This page includes a number of mandatory documents and notifications for Lemont High School District 210.
 Many of these items may be found elsewhere on District 210 website, but this page is intended to serve as a "one stop shop" for this required information.

 Freedom of Information Act (FOIA) Requests

 Responses may be provided via e-mail, but requesters are required to provide their name, mailing address, preferred telephone number and, if they wish, e-mail address.
-No anonymous requests will be granted.
 Requests must be submitted in writing and may be mailed, e-mailed or faxed.
 Requesters should indicate whether they would like copies of the requested records or wish to examine the requested records in person.

 The Illinois Freedom of Information Act requires agencies to respond within five working days of receipt of a request.
 A five-day extension is allowed with written notification to the requester.

 If the requested records are 50 pages or fewer in length, the pages will be copied and provided to the requester.
 If the records exceed 50 pages, the requester will be informed of the duplication cost.

 There is no charge for the duplication of public records (paper copy from paper or electronic source) of 50 pages or fewer.
 For records larger than 50 pages, 15 cents may be charged per page after the 50th page.
 Additionally, the district may charge the cost of the media for a copy of audio or video material.

 Checks should be made payable to: "Lemont High School District 210."
 The district will collect fees before copies are made or sent to the requester.

 Individuals are permitted to ask for a waiver of copying fees.
 To do so, requesters must include a specific explanation as to why their request is in the public interest and merits a waiver of duplication fees.